escursio675/NLQ-to-SQL-Project/README.md

 6. Change the 'schema' and 'question' variable values in the last cell and execute to test various conversions

+Note
-Note 1: The .py file can be found in this repository Note 2: The .ipynb file is also available but may show as "Invalid Notebook".
+1. The .py file can be found in this repository
+2. The .ipynb file is also available but may show as "Invalid Notebook".
 In such a case, please view the notebook live @ https://colab.research.google.com/drive/14BJEbyEIFW5oe1j2Nsmi3Bm7ixNhBD3p